-In this episode of Mother Earth News and Friends, Dr. Patrick Biggs breaks down how to prepare for the arrival of baby chicks and beginning poultry in your urban/suburban space – including assessing your space, gathering the right supplies, and setting up the brooder so you can successfully raise healthy backyard chicks.
+In Episode 139 of Mother Earth News and Friends, Dr. Patrick Biggs breaks down how to prepare for the arrival of baby chicks and beginning poultry in your urban/suburban space – including assessing your space, gathering the right supplies, and setting up the brooder so you can successfully raise healthy backyard chicks.

 It started with a college job at the pet store.
 Patrick brought home a cockatiel, and from then on, he was all birds all the time, going on to specialize in poultry nutrition.

 As passionate as backyard flock owners are, the modern chicken is not as easy to manage as the chickens our grandparents kept.
 Patrick helps people sort fact from fiction to keep their chickens happy, healthy, and productive.
 He guides flock fanatics on oyster shells and chick treats, brown vs. white eggs, and caring for an older hen that’s become a pet.